Executive MBA Frequently Asked Questions

 The EMBA program is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-No. Neither GMAT nor GRE scores are required for admission.
+No. Neither GMAT, EA, nor GRE scores are required for admission.
 The Admissions Committee does reserve the right to request a score to better evaluate an applicant’s quantitative skills.

 We expect students to hold full-time employment throughout the program.
 As members of an executive learning community, students bring real-world experience into the classroom and are able to immediately apply academic concepts gained through our curriculum in their workplaces.
 However, the Admissions Committee is willing to review and consider applicants who currently do not hold full-time positions.